-To celebrate Bobbino and Loving Disapproval’s 50th wedding anniversary, the kids took them out to Caesar’s Steakhouse.
+To celebrate Bobbino and G-Mah’s 50th wedding anniversary, the kids took them out to Caesar’s Steakhouse.
 For this post, I’m going to play “Will You Still Love Me Tomorrow” by The Shirelles.

 The restaurant is an indulgent time warp to a 70’s version of the Roman Empire.
 The chandeliers sparkle against the glass mirrors and gold drapes.
 The shiny red leather seats match the bright, bold carpets.
 My favourite fixture in the restaurant is the chef, who with over 25 years of experience, masters his art over a fiery grill.
 Mad props to this dude, he is Calgary’s finest steak wizard.